dynamicalsystemslaboratory/firearm-ownership/spatial-model/README.md

 - main.m: The main script that calls all other tables and functions to calibrate the model and infer monthly firearm ownership between January 2000 and October 2019.
 - normw.m: A function that row-normalizes square matrices.
-- Calibrate_model.m: A function that
+- calibrate_model.m: A function that calibrates the parameters of spatial models.
+This function was written by James P. LeSage and obtained from www.spatial-econometrics.com.
--
+- invpd.m, lndetmc.m, f2_sar.m, hessian.m, f_sar.m: functions that are called by calibrate_model.m and support the estimation of parameters.
+These functions were written by James P. LeSage and obtained from www.spatial-econometrics.com.